Tips for Composting

 Start with the Right Composter

-First things first — choose the right composter for your lifestyle and the type of waste you’ll be composting.
+First things first, you'll need to choose the right composter for your lifestyle and the type of waste you’ll be composting.
 There are the three main types of composters, each with its own purpose and maintenance needs.

-- Continuous composters: Looking for a low-maintenance backyard compost bin?
-Consider continuous composting.
-Continuous composting bins are stationary outdoor containers that are great for tossing everything from kitchen scraps to yard waste.
-They’re called “continuous” because new scraps and organic matter can be added all the time — just toss them in the compost pile, wait for the material to break down, then open the bottom of the bin, and voila—finished compost.
+Continuous Composters: These products offer a low-maintenance backyard composting option.
+They’re called “continuous” because new scraps and organic matter can be added to their stationary outdoor bins all the time.
+You'll find they're great for tossing everything from kitchen scraps to yard waste.
+Just toss material in the compost pile, wait for it to break down and open the bottom of the bin.
+You’ll be greeted by finished compost.
 Continuous composting takes anywhere from four weeks to twelve months to create ready-to-use compost.

-- Batch composters: Batch composting is great for people who need finished compost ASAP for lawn and gardening use.
-A batch compost bin, also called a compost tumbler, is essentially a large barrel that you fill with grass clippings and food scrap waste.
-It’s called a compost tumbler because your tumble the batch daily with a handy handle that spins the barrel.
+Batch Composters: These devices are great for people who need compost immediately for lawn and gardening use.
+Also called compost tumblers, batch compost bins are essentially large barrels that you fill with grass clippings and food scrap waste.
+You simply tumble the batch daily with a handle that spins the barrel.
 After four to eight weeks, you’ll have a big batch of nutrient-rich compost.
-While one batch is decomposing, you can stockpile scraps for the next batch in a countertop compost bin or a compost heap out back.
-Or get two batch composters so you can have two batches going at the same time but at different stages in the process.
+While one is decomposing, you can stockpile scraps for the next batch in a countertop compost bin or an outdoor compost heap.
+You may also prefer to have two batch composters, to have multiple batches going at the same time, but at different stages.

-- Indoor composters: If your main goal is to compost vegetable scraps, or if you live in an apartment building with no space for a compost pile, indoor composting might be just the thing for you.
-Indoor composting is done on a smaller scale by using either aerobic composting, which uses microbes from garden soil to decompose kitchen waste, or vermicomposting, which uses worms.
-Place your indoor compost bin in the pantry, under the sink, or in your basement, then add your kitchen scraps to it daily or weekly.
-Once a week, turn the contents of your composting bin with a compost fork.
+Place your indoor compost bin in the pantry, under the sink or in your basement.
+Then, add your kitchen scraps to it daily or weekly.
+Once a week, turn the bin's contents with a compost fork.
 It’ll take two to four months for your kitchen waste to turn into ready-to-use compost.

 Bring on the Worms

-But don’t go digging up earthworms from the back yard just yet.
+But don’t go digging up earthworms from the backyard just yet.
 For successful worm composting, only redworms will do.
-Eisenia foetida, also known as red wiggler or brandling worm, and Lumbricus rubellus, or the manure worm, live their lives happily chewing through the scraps in your worm bin.
+Eisenia foetida, also known as the red wiggler or brandling worm, and Lumbricus rubellus, or the manure worm, live their lives happily chewing through the scraps in your worm bin.
 Plan on getting about one pound of worms per three pounds of compost.

-To take care of your little compost pile buddies, keep the temperature in the worm bin between 55 and 77 degrees Fahrenheit.
-Bitterly cold winters and hot summers are too harsh for composting worms, so consider keeping your worm bin under the sink or in the basement—at least during periods of extreme temperature.
+To take care of your little compost pile buddies, keep the temperature in the worm bin between 55 and 77 degrees Fahrenheit (F).
+Bitterly cold winters and hot summers are too harsh for composting worms.
+So, consider keeping your worm bin under the sink or in the basement, at least during periods of extreme temperature.
 To feed the compost worms, chop your vegetable scraps and other kitchen waste into small pieces.

 Tip: Feed the worms one to two times per week rather than daily to avoid a backlog of undigested food scraps.